expede/rescue/README.md

 (requires nealy zero set up), and matches what  developers expect coming from other ecosystems.

-While subclassing is one way of modelling this problem, we

 A core goal of `rescue` is to give the programmer clarity about which execptions are possible at any given point in the code.
-We achieve this by using variants and [...]
+We achieve this by using (open) variants for compositon rather than inheritance.
+We hide the detail as much as posisble, and attempt to make this work in a flexible, constraint-driven style as much as possible.

----

 Treating all errors with a common interface may seem natural, but this is possibly overgeneralized.
 Several other authors have noted that there's a